What is a Shepherd?

-One of the roles that God provided for local churches in the New Testament is that of shepherd.
+Another role that God provided for local churches in the New Testament is that of the shepherd.
 This role has a variety of descriptions, such as elder, bishop, pastor, overseer or shepherd.
-All of these different words are used in the New Testament to describe the same role: that of a servant leader who helps feed the local flock spiritually.
+All these different words are used in the New Testament to describe the same role: that of a servant leader who helps feed the local flock spiritually.

 Why are They Leaders and Not Commanders?

-Jesus was very carefully in explaining leadership to his disciples.
-He said, “Whoever would be first among must become the servant of all.”
-When was the last time you heard of a servant barking order and forcing people to do their will?
+Jesus was very careful in explaining leadership to his disciples.
+He said, “Whoever would be first among you must become the servant of all.”
+When was the last time you heard of a servant barking orders and forcing their will on other people?
 Or what about when Jesus said, “You know that the rulers of the Gentiles lord it over them, and their great ones exercise authority over them.
 It shall not be so among you.
 But whoever would be great among you must be your servant, and whoever would be first among you must be your slave, even as the Son of Man came not to be served but to serve, and to give his life as a ransom for many” (Matthew 20.25b-28)?
 Jesus clearly said that leaders in the New Testament were not to be commanders; they do not bark orders and expect obedience.

 Shepherds are not commanders, but leaders in the real sense of the word.
-They blaze a trail of faithfulness toward God and others, able to see their faith and the outcome of their way of life, are willing to follow them.
-They lead people into service by first serving themselves.
-They lead people into lives of faithfulness by first living faithfully themselves.
+They blaze a trail of faithfulness toward God so other Christians, who can see their faith and the outcome of their way of life, are willing to follow them.
+Shepherds lead people into service by first being servants themselves, and they lead people into lives of obedience through their long-established example of faithful living.
 Remember what Jesus said when he called his disciples: “Come.
 Follow me.”
 Jesus wasn’t going to ask his disciples to go anywhere or do anything that he wasn’t already doing himself first.
 That is what leaders do; they lead.

 The Bible has a lot to say about leadership.
 If you would like some more information on the Biblical concept of shepherds, please use the information below: